DragonSenses/Curiosity/TypeScript/4. Functions/functions.md

 ## Other Types to Know About

-There are some additional types you’ll want to recognize that appear often when working with function types.
+There are some additional types you'll want to recognize that appear often when working with function types.
 Like all types, you can use them everywhere, but these are especially relevant in the context of functions.

 ### `void`

-`void` represents the return value of functions which don’t return a value.
-It’s the inferred type any time a function doesn’t have any `return` statements, or doesn’t return any explicit value from those return statements:
+`void` represents the return value of functions which don't return a value.
+It's the inferred type any time a function doesn't have any `return` statements, or doesn't return any explicit value from those return statements:

 ```ts
 // The inferred return type is void